Has your Channel Data Strategy Got You Driving in the Dark?

 The Partner Lead, Channel Chief, or Channel Evangelist is invariably hard-pressed and over-stretched.
 Firstly, they will have revenue responsibility which takes them into numerous internal sales meetings, “war rooms” and into customer sales engagement (with partners).
 Secondly, their time will be stretched across departments to ensure the organization is fully “Partner-ready” (to support partners in sales initiatives).
 Furthermore, there’s meetings with partners to endorse and enhance the relationships with their PAMs/CAMs.
 They tend to meet with partners who are “doing deals” and performing.
 Therefore rarely getting to meet enough of the “rest” on a daily, weekly, monthly, or even quarterly basis.
 And with current restrictions, this can be exacerbated and may distort the true picture of market, economy, competition, and performance without true channel data.

 So the responsibility, in my opinion, lies with the Partner Lead.
 This person may take any number of titles, depending on the organization structure.
-They need to be able to see the big picture.
+But they need to be able to see the big picture.
 This means ensuring their team has access to and can see the details of their partners’ performance, their campaigns’ success, and their programs effectiveness.
 This individual is responsible for evangelizing the needs and desires of partners internally and they need to ensure the right technology is in place to support their team and the partners so that insightful decisions can be made.

 In short, if you don’t know what you don’t know, how can you drive true partner success?